 — Elated Entrepreneur

 Congrats on your latest funding milestone!
 Your funding comes at an opportune time: The recent spate of layoffs and hiring freezes at many tech companies presents a great opportunity for you to scoop up top global engineering talent.
-Plus, I’m not surprised you raised even in this “environment” – we’re seeing a lot of that going on despite much of the news!
+Plus, I’m not surprised you fundraised even in this “environment” – we’re seeing a lot of that going on despite much of the news!

 Before I dive into your question, let me make a few suggestions: Consult both a corporate attorney and an immigration attorney.

 A corporate attorney can help you set up a distributed work policy if your company doesn’t already have one.
-Corporate, employment, and privacy laws differ in each state, so given that you are looking to expand your distributed workforce, you should know what your company can—and can’t—do in each state.
-You should also discuss whether to transfer the individuals you want to bring to the U.S. from your PEO (professional employer organization) to your company, particularly if you are only using the PEO for the individuals abroad.
+Corporate, employment and privacy laws differ in each state, so given that you are looking to expand your distributed workforce, you should know what your company can—and can’t—do in each state.
+You should also discuss whether to transfer the individuals you want to bring to the U.S. from your PEO (professional employer organization) to your company, particularly if you are only using the PEO for individuals abroad.
 The specific immigration options you’re considering can be a factor in this as well.

 When you consult your immigration attorney, you’ll want to discuss visa sponsorship for any individuals you want to bring to the U.S. who are currently on your global PEO’s payroll, as well as options for folks you haven’t started working with yet, whether they are already in the States, or abroad.
 If your PEO has only a minimal employment relationship with those individuals and cannot hire and fire them, the PEO would probably not qualify as an employer for many types of visa sponsorship processes in the U.S., but there are ways to work with this.